poplatek/payment-methods-book/dankort/dankortmobil/README.md

 The purchase case w/PIN input differs only slightly from the above sequence.
 Instead of presenting the customer w/a green button to accept the purchase a PIN input screen is presented.
 Before and after the PIN input the transaction proceeds as above.
 Only pressing the green button on the mobile phone is replaced w/a PIN input screen.
 The purchase is accepted via inputing the PIN digits and pressing OK.
 There is no separate acceptance screen in the use case.
+The limit for PIN entry is 200 DKK, circa $30.

 PIN input use case can be seen from here: https://youtu.be/PfwIbYmIhkk?t=1m11s